Get new posts by email:

 Salt and pepper to taste

 2. Meanwhile, cook onion and remaining garlic in oil in a heavy medium pot over medium heat, stirring occasionally, until golden, about 8 minutes.
-Increase heat to medium-high and stir in ground meats along with 1/2 tsp each of salt and pepper.
+Increase heat to medium-high and stir in ground meats along with 1/2 tsp each of salt and pepper and the herbs (caraway, fennel and oregano).
 Cook, stirring and breaking up lumps with a wooden spoon, until no longer pink, about 3 minutes.

 3. Stir in tomatoes with their juice, cranberries, vinegar, and brown sugar and simmer, uncovered, stirring occasionally and breaking up tomatoes with spoon, until slightly thickened, about 20 minutes.
-(Can cook longer to develop flavors, about an hour.)
 Season with salt and pepper to taste.

 4. Pour sauce into skillet with cabbage and simmer, uncovered, 5 minutes.
 Serve sprinkled with parsley.
-(Serve with steamed rice or mashed potatoes.)
+Pour any broth from the cabbage into the mixture too.
+Can be served with rice or mashed potatoes.
+If you’re watching carbs, it’s a filling meal as-is with just cabbage and the meat sauce.

 Per Serving: 408 Calories; 28g Fat (60.1% calories from fat); 24g Protein; 18g Carbohydrate; 3g Dietary Fiber; 83mg Cholesterol; 378mg Sodium.